abgnpr/C-notes/3 Arrays.md

 `string.h` header has many useful functions for manipulating character arrays.
 It offers convenience functions for usual string operations like finding length, comparing, copying, and concatenating.

+The string library is a large one, and basically, it has three types of functions:

+- the `str` functions manipulate null-terminated sequences of characters;
+- the `strn` functions manipulate sequences of non-null characters.
+- the `mem` functions manipulate sequences of arbitrary characters without regard to the null character;

 Some commonly used functions are listed here:

 - `strcat` - concatenate two strings :heavy_check_mark: